-Q. What makes a hospital eligible for the rankings?
+Q: What makes a hospital eligible for the rankings?

 According to the U.S. News website, “Selection was determined initially by membership in the National Association of Children’s Hospitals and Related Institutions (NACHRI), now called the Children’s Hospital Association, or by nomination from teams of expert advisers.
 A hospital also can request to be considered.
 U.S. News makes such decisions not only on a hospital’s willingness to engage in public reporting but also on the size and scope of its pediatric program.

 Of the approximately 200 hospitals U.S. News invites to participate in the survey each year, about a quarter of the hospitals are freestanding pediatric-focused facilities.
-Most of the others are pediatric departments within larger full-service hospitals and are so large that the department functions almost like its own hospital within a hospital — with its own staff, operating rooms, and support services.”
+Most of the others are pediatric departments within larger full-service hospitals and are so large that the department functions almost like its own hospital within a hospital — with its own staff, operating rooms, and support services.

-Q. How are eligible pediatric hospitals evaluated?
+Q: How are eligible pediatric hospitals evaluated?

-According to the U.S. News website, the exact breakdown of how it calculates each hospital’s score is:
+According to the U.S. News website, the exact breakdown of how it calculates each pediatric hospital’s score is:

-The 10 pediatric specialties ranked are:
+The 10 pediatric specialties U.S. News ranks are: